jmbybel/SWENG500/FrontEnd/README.md

 # Frontend for IoT SWENG 500 Project Group 1

-Frontend of the project which handles the UI layer and sending user requests to the server.
+Frontend of the project which handles displaying the UI and sending user requests to the server.

 ## Getting Started